waylon531/waylos/README.md

 #Waylos
+## IMPORTANT: This repository is now being worked on at https://gitlab.com/waylon531/waylos
 Waylos is going to be a 64-bit microkernel written in Rust.

 To build waylos you need the nightly version of rust.
 Waylos uses Hydrogen as a loader.